chantleyw/Fooocus-Front/README.md

 ### The other half: getting it running

 Fooocus itself is excellent.
-Installing it is where people fall away, and none of that is really the software's fault — it's the reality of shipping something that depends on a specific PyTorch build for whatever graphics card you happen to own:
+Installing it is where some people might fall away, and none of that is really the software's fault — it's the reality of shipping something that depends on a specific PyTorch build for whatever graphics card you happen to own: